 Have you been hearing a lot about Whiskey Mike or Charlie Mike lately?
 LifeFlight of Maine's helicopters and airplane, like most aircraft, have nicknames which are based on each one's unique tail number identifier.
-Back in 1998, when LifeFlight was started with two helicopters purchased by Eastern Maine Healthcare Systems in Bangor and Central Maine Health Care in Lewiston, the organization's founders chose the numbers N901EM and N901CM.
+Back in 1998, when LifeFlight was started with two helicopters purchased by Northern Light Health in Bangor and Central Maine Health Care in Lewiston, the organization's founders chose the numbers N901EM and N901CM.

 All US civilian-registered aircraft identifiers start with the letter N. The 901 portion came from the helicopter model, an AgustaWestland 109.
 N109 was already taken, so we flipped it around to N901.
 The EM was added to signify "Eastern Maine" and the CM for "Central Maine."

 The LifeFlight airplane arrived in 2015 and was given the number N901LM.
 Since the plane has a much larger range than the helicopters (across the state and also up and down the eastern seaboard), the LM stands for "LifeFlight Maine."

 The brand new third helicopter sports the number N901WM for "Western Maine."